-Investing is part of a long-term strategy for sure, but the stability that cash offers is incredible.
-Cash will maintain it’s value even during a stock market crash or anything similar.
+Investing is part of a long-term strategy for sure, but the stability that cash offers are incredible.
+Cash will maintain its value even during a stock market crash or anything similar.

 [Related Read: Get Over Your Fear Of The Stock Market And Start Investing]

 Wait for the next market opportunity and go all-in.
 If you would have a pile of cash to invest in 2009, when the market hit the low, you would have more than doubled that money by now.

 It’s not to say that you should try to time the market, but the fact is that many people are saving their money for when the market will drop another 30% or so.
 If they chip in at that point in time, they will make a bigger return than people that invested cash on availability.

 4. Emergency Fund